Tips For Setting Up A Nursery For Your Baby

 2. Safe Sleeping

 Somewhere safe to sleep is a priority.
-Whether you buy a cot or a bassinet or co-sleep, it's important to have a firm mattress and avoid pillows, bumpers, toys and quilts near a sleeping baby.
+Whether you buy a cot or a bassinet or co-sleep, it's important to have a firm mattress and avoid pillows, bumpers and toys near a sleeping baby.

 We like the Wilson and Frenchy Organic Sheets as they avoid any chemicals. ergoPouch has a range of safe sleeping swaddles and bags.

-Baskets are also great for setting up 'stations'.
-Pop everything you need for changing and feeding in their own baskets which then become portable for moving around the house as you need.
+- Baskets are also great for setting up 'stations'.
+Pop everything you need for changing and feeding in their own nursery baskets which then become portable for moving around the house as you need.

 4. A Change Table and a Comfy Chair